AgyLuczak/INFORMAL-ENGLISH-QUIZ/README.md

 ![navbar](./docs/navbar.png)

 - **Buttons** – Another feature recurring on each page which helps users with navigation.
-The buttons can be used to start and quit the quiz, direct users to instructions and score pages and also go back to the Home Page from an error page.
+The buttons can be used to start and quit the quiz, direct users to Instructions and Score Pages, and also go back to the Home Page from an Error Page.
 After finishing the quiz, users can use the submit button to save their score.
 When hovered upon, the colour of the buttons becomes darker and a box shadow appears.

 ![buttons](./docs/buttons.png)

-- **Home Page**  Cointains a welcome message: 'Welcome to Informal English' which makes the purpose of the website clear for users.
+- **Home Page** - Cointains a welcome message: 'Welcome to Informal English' which makes the purpose of the website clear for users.
 The page contains a hero image showing people chatting in a pub to link the Informal style of English with the environment where it's likely to be used.
 Below the hero image there is a container with a message inviting users to take the quiz to test their knowledge of Informal English.
 There are two buttons under the message: one directs users to the Instructions Page and the other one starts the quiz.

 ![quiz entry](./docs/quiz_entry.png)